 And I'm like, I gave him an answer.

-I told them what drives me, what motivates me, what inspires me, what made what why I want to do this every day.
+I told him what drives me, what motivates me, what inspires me, why I want to do this every day.

 That's all they want to do.